PEAK-Legacy/PEAK-Rules/README.txt

 function engine already in existence, so I could use generic functions to write it with.
 Now I have that, so it should be easier.

-Still, there's about 2500 lines of code (not counting tests) that will need reworking.
-I don't plan on dumping anything over except dispatch.ast_builder and its tests; it's purely a Python expression compiler library and not in any way specific to RuleDispatch.
-The other stuff, dispatch.functions, dispatch.predicates, and dispatch.strategy are going to probably get redone in some fairly fundamental ways.
+Still, there's about 1500 lines of code (not counting tests) that still need reworking as of June 2007.

 ------------